Log in to your account

 Franklin County, Ohio, United States

-The Topiary Park recreates Georges Seurat's painting 'A Sunday Afternoon on the Island of La Grande Jatte' through sculpted boxwood shrubs.
+This park recreates Georges Seurat's painting 'A Sunday Afternoon on the Island of La Grande Jatte' through sculpted boxwood shrubs.
 The park features 54 human figures, eight boats, three dogs, one monkey, and one cat, all shaped from living plants.
-Located in downtown Columbus, this garden transforms Seurat's pointillist masterpiece into a three-dimensional landscape using carefully trimmed vegetation.
+Located in downtown Columbus, the Topiary Park transforms Seurat's pointillist work into a three-dimensional landscape using carefully trimmed vegetation.
+Visitors walk through this garden and encounter the famous painting from a new perspective.

 Allen Memorial Art Museum